 Good writing is writing that clearly communicates your research.
-Scientists are busy people, so if your manuscript is poorly written and difficult to understand, they might not take the time to read it (or cite it later).
-Writing well helps others understand the work you’ve done and helps strengthen your own comprehension of your research.
+Scientists are busy people, so if your manuscript is poorly written and difficult to understand, they may not take the time to read it (or cite it later).
+Not only does writing well help others understand what you’ve done, it will also help you to better understand your own work.

-• increases the impact of a manuscript within the research community
+- Increases the impact of a manuscript in the research community

-Poorly written manuscripts annoy journal editors, peer reviewers and readers, and hinder their understanding of complex scientific concepts.
+Poorly written and complicated manuscripts annoy readers, peer reviewers, and journal editors, and hinder their understanding of complicated scientific concepts.